Gautham-Py/Bootcamp_Projects/README.md

 Mini Projects for Fun, to Learn and then Run.

 > Goal
-* Understand and analyze the functioning of a complete code sequence, tailored to perform a particular task(Lang:.
+* Understand and analyze the functioning of a complete code sequence, tailored to perform a particular task(Lang:Pyth.

 > Source
 * Bootcamps(Udemy, Coursera,DataCamp, Educative......